What Parents Need to Know About the Teenage Brain

 Adolescence is a challenging time for both the kids going through it and their parents.
 It is a period of exploration and growth, opportunity and vulnerability.
-Dr. Daniel Siegel in his new book, Brainstorm: The Power and Purpose of the Teenage Brain,says that there are four essential features to adolescence: 1) emotional spark, 2) social engagement, 3) novelty seeking and 4) creative exploration.
+In his new book Brainstorm: The Power and Purpose of the Teenage Brain, Dr. Daniel Siegel describes four essential features to adolescence: 1) emotional spark, 2) social engagement, 3) novelty seeking and 4) creative exploration.
 During this stage of development, parents may experience conflicting feelings about their teenager’s increasing autonomy and independence.

 While parents may be supportive and interested in the person their child is becoming, they may also feel threatened by their child starting to assert a separate sense of self and develop his or her own identity.
 This is particularly true of parents who have shut down these significant aspects of the self and are emotionally deadened or cut off from their own desire for what they want and need and what gives meaning to their lives.

 Teen years force parents to face the reality that their child is no longer as dependent, helpless and agreeable as he or she once was.
 Their youngster is now a spirited almost-adult who may talk back, storm out, roll eyes, and refuse their requests.
 These emotional and behavioral changes are commonly attributed to “just hormones,” but according to Dr. Siegel, they actually have a great deal to do with brain development.